mozilla-mobile/testops-dashboard/db/README.md

    gcloud auth login
    gcloud config set project [GCP project name]
    ```
+   Please see a member of Mobile Test Engineering for the GCP project name.
 6. Download the [Cloud SQL Auth Proxy](https://cloud.google.com/sql/docs/mysql/connect-auth-proxy#install) appropriate for your OS.
-7. Place the binary in this `DB/` directory.
+7. Place the binary in the `db/` directory.
 8. Open a terminal tab and run:
    ```
    ./run-proxy
    ```
-9. In another terminal tab, run:
+9. In another terminal tab, verify if `./db` can be run successfully:
    ```
    ./db -h
    ```
+   You should see the help page of the `./db` script.

 ### `db` Script Options